Fitbit cuts 2019 revenue view, Versa Lite sales lag; shares tank

-(Reuters) - Wearable device maker Fitbit Inc (FIT.N) cut its 2019 revenue forecast on Wednesday, blaming disappointing sales of its newly launched cheapest smartwatch Versa Lite, sending its shares tumbling as much as 16% to a record low.
+(Reuters) - Wearable device maker Fitbit Inc cut its 2019 revenue forecast on Wednesday, blaming disappointing sales of its newly launched cheapest smartwatch Versa Lite, sending its shares tumbling as much as 16% to a record low.

-Fitbit in March launched Versa Lite, priced at $160, compared with $200 for the full version.
-The watch, which can track workouts and heart rate, lacked some features such as the ability to store music directly.
+Fitbit in March launched Versa Lite, priced at $160, compared with the $200 the full version sells for.
+The watch, which can track workouts and heart rate, lack features such as the ability to store music directly.

+“While Versa Lite received good present consumer reviews, we saw that consumers were willing to pay more for a smartwatch with additional features or look for discounting versus everyday value,” Chief Executive Officer James Park said during a post earnings call with analysts.

-The company had moved into the smartwatch market to cushion the hit from slowing growth of its popular colorful fitness trackers, but has faced tough competition from deeper-pocket companies such as Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+The company had moved into the smartwatch market to cushion the hit from slowing growth of its popular colorful fitness trackers, but has faced tough competition from deeper-pocket companies such as Apple Inc and Samsung Electronics.

-Smartwatch revenue decreased 27% year-over-year in the second quarter, the company said.
+Smartwatch revenue decreased 27% year-over-year in the second quarter.

+On the call, Chief Financial Officer Ron Kisling also said the company anticipates burning cash in the first three quarters before generating cash in the fourth.

 Fitbit lowered its 2019 revenue forecast to between $1.43 billion and $1.48 billion, compared with its prior expectations of $1.52 billion to $1.58 billion.

-The report suggests that the overall health of Fitbit’s business is not as strong as thought, DA Davidson analyst Thomas Forte said.
+The disappointing performance of Versa Lite suggests the overall health of the business is not as strong as we had thought, DA Davidson analyst Thomas Forte said.

-Versa Lite also weighed on average selling price, which fell 19% year-over-year to $86 per device and missed Wall Street expectations of $91, according to research firm FactSet.
+Versa Lite also weighed on average selling price, which fell 19% to $86 per device and missed Wall Street expectations of $91, according to research firm FactSet.

-Some analysts also pointed to the weak performance of the company’s health business, widely seen as a growth driver, which connects users with doctors, hospitals and lifestyle coaches.
+Some analysts also pointed to the weak performance of the company’s health business - widely seen as a growth driver - that connects users with doctors, hospitals and lifestyle coaches.

-Fitbit has been partnering with health insurers and making tuck-in acquisitions in the healthcare market as part of efforts to diversify its revenue stream in the backdrop of sluggish sales of its tracker devices.
+Fitbit has been partnering with health insurers and making tuck-in acquisitions in the healthcare market as part of efforts to diversify its revenue stream.

-Wedbush Securities’ analyst Alicia Reese said the health solutions segment grew only 16% in the second quarter and may not deliver on its expected full-year revenue of $100 million.
+Wedbush Securities analyst Alicia Reese said the 16% growth in the business during the second quarter was underwhelming and investors would want to see more if the segment is the major growth driver for Fitbit.

 The business reported a 70% growth in the preceding quarter to post revenue of $30.5 million.

-For the third quarter, Fitbit forecast revenue of between $335 million and $355 million, below the analysts' average estimate of $399.4 million, according to IBES data from Refinitiv. (reut.rs/2ynoknd)
+Fitbit estimated revenue of between $335 million and $355 million for the third quarter, below analysts' average estimate of $399.4 million, according to IBES data from Refinitiv. (reut.rs/2ynoknd)

 The company also forecast an adjusted loss of between 9 cents and 11 cents per share.
 Analysts were expecting a profit of 2 cents per share.

-Fitbit’s net loss narrowed to $68.5 million, or 27 cents per share, in the second quarter ended June 30, from $118.3 million, or 49 cents per share, a year earlier.

-Excluding items, the company lost 14 cents per share, smaller than estimates of 18 cents loss.
+Excluding items, the company lost 14 cents per share in the second quarter ended June 30, smaller than estimates of 18 cents loss.

 Revenue rose about 5% to $313.6 million, beating analysts’ average estimates of $312 million.